siddhantsoni-404/space-explorer-dashboard/README.md

 This repository contains the backend and frontend for the Space Explorer Dashboard, integrating with NASA's APOD, Mars Rover, and NEO APIs.

-It was built as part of the Interim Recruitment Task for the Operations Committee.

 ## Architecture Note

 The project is structured into two main applications: